Web Application Firewall

 In this article, we will provide you with a comprehensive guide to WAF.
 You will learn what a WAF is, how it works, its benefits, and its types.
 So, without further ado, let's dive in.

 What is WAF?

-A Web Application Firewall, or WAF, is a security measure which defines rule sets in order to help protect a web application from attack.
+A web application firewall, or WAF, is a security measure that defines rule sets in order to help protect a web application from attack.
 The WAF monitors, filters, and blocks unwanted HTTP traffic that is going to and from the web application.
-Commonly, a WAF is used to protect against attacks such as cross-site scripting and SQL injection, however can also be used to protect against illegal resource access, session highjacking, etc.
+Commonly, a WAF is used to protect against attacks such as cross-site scripting and SQL injection, however, can also be used to protect against illegal resource access, session highjacking, etc.

-Another, more widespread, example of a WAF’s use may be it's ability to distinguish between spammy and legitimate comments on a blog post by monitoring particular keywords.
+Another, more widespread, example of a WAF use may be it's ability to distinguish between spammy and legitimate comments on a blog by monitoring particular keywords.
 These comments will then be flagged as spam and discarded before reaching the comment section of your website.

 As described by these examples, a WAF is simply an intermediary between the web application and the client.
 It can be thought of as a guard for your web application that helps to monitor and prevent traffic threats.

 A WAF can operate in two modes: positive security model and negative security model.